Junior Accounts Receivable Specialist Job Description

 Responsibilities:

-• Track and apply incoming payments
+Track and reconcile incoming payments through ERP or accounting software.

 Requirements: